 Implementation remains on track, and the Action Plan has been effective in shielding Canadians from the worst of the global recession.
-Over 28,500 projects have been completed or are underway across the country, creating a significant number of jobs in communities across Canada.
-With the creation of more than 480,000 jobs since July 2009, Canada has recovered all of the jobs lost during the recession, and has posted the strongest employment growth among the Group of Seven (G-7) countries.
+As of March, over 28,500 projects had been completed or were underway across the country, creating a significant number of jobs in communities across Canada.
+With the creation of more than 540,000 jobs since July 2009, Canada has recovered all of the jobs lost during the recession, and has posted the strongest employment growth among the Group of Seven (G-7) countries.